 "Belly breathing can help us resist any sickness that comes our way, or help to recover from it," she says.

 Research at least shows a connection.
-In a small study published in the May 2014 issue of PNAS, half the participants were schooled in meditation and breathing for two weeks.
+In a small May 2014 study in PNAS, half the participants were schooled in meditation and breathing for two weeks.
 Researchers then exposed everyone to a toxin that caused flu-like symptoms.
 Those who participated in the breathing class were less likely to show symptoms.

 3. It Might Help With COPD

 Those who have chronic obstructive pulmonary disease, or COPD, struggle to catch their breath, cough frequently and produce more mucus.
 One of the best at-home treatments for COPD symptoms is belly breathing, Richmond says, because it can reduce stress on the body.

 Belly breathing calms the nerves and encourages deep breathing from the diaphragm, which can reduce wheezing and discomfort, according to the ALA.

 4. It Can Temper Anxiety

 If you're someone who has panic attacks, you likely have felt like you're suffocating or drowning, even if you're nowhere near water.

 "Your breathing feels labored and you may strain to take a deep breath," Richmond says.
 "The harder you try, often the worse it feels."

 Most of the time, someone will try and help you by instructing you to take a big, deep breath.
 But because you're straining, it doesn't help.

 What can make a difference is belly breathing since it takes "flight or fight" mode and turns it into "rest and digest" mode instead by activating the parasympathetic nervous system.

 "This cannot be done easily by thinking.
 But it can be done very effortlessly by consciously changing the way we breathe," Richmond says.
 "Our breath is our conscious and unconscious gateway into our nervous system."